West of Scotland Women's Bowling Association

 DEFAULTS:

-Up to and including the District Finals a fine of £10, plus expenses incurred by opponents, will be imposed on a Club whose players either scratch from a Championship, or whose singles player, or full team, fails to turn up for a notified tie.
-If adequate written notice is received by the District Secretary or Hon.
-Secretary, in order that the opposition can be advised they are not required to play, the matter of the fine or reimbursement of expenses should not arise.
-From the Last 14 onwards a fine of £30 plus all opponents’ expenses will be imposed on Clubs who scratch from a Championship.
+Up to and including the District Finals a fine of £10, plus expenses incurred by opponents, will be imposed on a club whose players either scratch from a Championship, or whose singles player, or full team, fails to turn up for a notified tie.
+If adequate written notice is received by the District Secretary, or Hon.
+Secretary, in order that the opposition can be advised they are not required to play, the matter of the reimbursement of opponents’ expenses should not arise.
+From the Quarter Finals onwards a fine of £30 plus all opponents’ expenses will be imposed on clubs who scratch from a Championship.

 GENERAL: